 The plastic must not be anchored around the feet of the pallet.
-Pallet tunnels covered in plastic cannot be handled in automation and are rejected on the track system at the goods reception.
-Loose hanging plastic risks causing production stoppages.
+Pallet tunnels covered in plastic cannot be handled in automation and will be rejected on the track system at the goods reception.
+Loose hanging plastic may cause production stoppages.